Introducing the Jim and Ginette Munson Autism Leadership Award

 - Track record of action and impact: as demonstrated by a record of contributions that advance the goal of a better Canada for Autistic people across the country.

-Whitney Hodgins, autism and mental health advocate, was selected as the winner of the first annual Jim and Ginette Munson Autism Leadership Award on the second day of the 8th Annual Canadian Autism Leadership Summit hosted by the Canadian Autism Spectrum Disorder Alliance (CASDA).
-Click here for more information!
+Whitney Hodgins, autism and mental health advocate, recieves the first annual Jim and Ginette Munson Autism Leadership Award on the second day of the 8th Annual Canadian Autism Leadership Summit hosted by the Autism Alliance of Canada.